 stage 1: apophysis under 25% of the iliac crest

 stage 2: apophysis ove...

-Acromioclavicular joint injuries are classified most commonly using the 6-grade system described by Rockwood (1998) 3.
-This is a modification of the earlier 3-grade classification system described by Allman (1967) 2 and Tossy (1963) and at the time of writing (June 2016) remains the most recent ...
+Acromioclavicular joint injuries are classified most commonly using the 6-type system described by Rockwood (1998) 3.
+This is a modification of the earlier 3-class classification system described by Allman (1967) 2 and Tossy (1963) and at the time of writing (June 2016) remains the most recent s...

 One method of grading rotator cuff tears on MRI is as follows: